Quantum Effects in Ion Transport: A Thermodynamic Resource Theory Approach: Results and discussion

 We also compare results for three different values of parameter $\lambda$.
 We consider the $\lambda=1$ and $\lambda=0.2$, implying the strong and weak interactions respectively, and $\lambda=1/Z$ that corresponds to full thermalization, bringing the system in the thermal equilibrium distribution.
 It was also shown that, for two-level systems, the parameter $\lambda$ provides a simple criteria of Markovianity of thermal operations.
 Namely, the thermal operation is Markovian when $\lambda \leq 1/Z$ and non-Markovian otherwise \cite{alhambra2019heat,ptaszynski2022non}.
 In the following, for all amounts of $\beta E$, $\lambda=0.2$ falls into the Markovian regime, whereas $\lambda=1$ represents the extreme case of the non-Markovian regime, including the most environmental memory effects.

 Given an initial pure state of form

 Figs.~(\ref{fig:2}) and (\ref{fig:3}) show results for two values of $q=1$ and $q=0.5$.

 When $q=1$, the ion channel initiates with solely the first gate populated, allowing ions to pass through via a thermal operation that activates the second gate.
 The time translation symmetry inherent in thermal operations ensures that coherence cannot be created during the transport process, resulting in an incoherent ion channel including two separate gates, described by a mixed state.
 In this case, the yield values for $\lambda=1$ and $\lambda=0.2$ lie above and below the equilibrium yields, as shown in Fig.~\ref{fig:2}(a).
-In particular, the ion channel can achieve the maximum amount of yield, $Y=1$, in support of the maximum environmental assistance, $\lambda=1$, and, in the absence of any energy barrier to ion passage, $E=0$.
+In particular, the ion channel can achieve the maximum amount of yield, $Y=1$, supported by maximum environmental assistance, $\lambda=1$, when described by the trivial Hamiltonian where two gates are degenerate, $E=0$.
+Here, the maximal information encoded in the initial energy eigenstate is the sole thermodynamic resource driving the ion transport dynamics, as no energy change or coherence is present in the system \cite{stratton2023dynamical}.
+However, this scenario is considered rather nonphysical, in the context of ion transport, due to the absence of any energy barrier to ion passage in the channel.
 As $E$ increases, the yields decrease monotonically for all values of $\lambda$.

 Looking at the Fig.~\ref{fig:2}(b), one can observe a trade-off between the transport yield and the efficiency of the process that produces it.
 A higher value of yield aligns with a higher value of entropy production, indicating a less efficient process, that decrease monotonically as $E$ increases.

-A exception, however, is the case when $\lambda=1$ for which the maximum achievable yield at $E=0$ associates with the maximum efficiency, $\Sigma=0$.
+An exception, however, is the case when $\lambda=1$ for which the maximum achievable yield at $E=0$ associates with the maximum efficiency, $\Sigma=0$.
 In this condition, efficiency experiences a temporary decline as $E$ grows by an amount proportional to rise in entropy production from zero.
 At large $E$, however, it coincides with the monotonically decreasing equilibrium efficiency, a situation similarly observed for the transport yields.
 This illustrates that when encountering a significant energy barrier, an extremely non-Markovian thermal operation cannot outperform thermalizing the system.
 Otherwise, without extra quantum resources in an ion channel, non-Markovianity is necessary for achieving the maximum ion transport yield and efficiency in the quantum realm.